Alan Keele: Personal life

+Published works

 Keele has published on postwar German literature, on various social history topics, and two vocabulary dictionaries.
 He contributed to translations of the 55 Sonnets to Orpheus and the ten Duino Elegies of Rainer Maria Rilke, and Walter Kempowski's novel Dog Days.
 He also created a 10,000 page concordance of the works of Kempowski.

-Keele has also written on topics of interest to the LDS community, such as pre-existence and the Mormon resistance movement in Nazi Germany.
+Keele has also written on topics of interest to the Latter-day Saint community, such as pre-existence and the Mormon resistance movement in Nazi Germany.
 His book on Helmuth Hübener was made into a PBS documentary by KBYU.
 HÜBENER, a major motion picture with a former working title of "Truth and Treason," starring Haley Joel Osment, has been stalled in "current projects" status since 2008.
 For his body of work, Keele received a Special Award in Criticism from the Association for Mormon Letters in 2008.
 With Marvin H. Folsom, Keele has contributed to foreign language texts based on the Bible and the Book of Mormon.

 The following is a list of some of Keele's publications: